mhm-ufz/mHM/INSTALL.md

     using the download link on <https://git.ufz.de/mhm/mhm/tree/nag_compilation>
     (the cloud symbol with the arrow on it).

-3. Create a build directory where you want to store the build, e.g. inside the Git source directory
+3. Create and change to a build directory where you want to store the build, e.g. inside the Git source directory

         cd mhm-nag_compilation
         mkdir build